Desecration of the dead is as old as war itself

-In the same book, Sledge writes with disgust about a young Marine officer on Okinawa: "If he could, that 'gentleman by the act of Congress' would locate a Japanese corpse, stand over it, and urinate in its mouth.
+In the same book, Sledge wrote with disgust about a young Marine officer on Okinawa: "If he could, that 'gentleman by the act of Congress' would locate a Japanese corpse, stand over it, and urinate in its mouth.
 It was the most repulsive thing I ever saw an American do in the war.
 I was ashamed that he was a Marine officer."

 On the very day the video from Afghanistan emerged, Sgt.
 Sanick Dela Cruz took the stand in a courtroom at Camp Pendleton in California and testified that he urinated on the skull of a dead Iraqi in 2005.
 Dela Cruz made the admission during the court-martial of a Marine charged in the killings of 24 Iraqis in the town of Haditha.

 Dela Cruz said he was overcome with grief over a comrade killed by a roadside bomb.
 "The emotion took over, sir," he told a military defense attorney.

 Marty Brenner, an anger management specialist in Beverly Hills, Calif., who treats combat veterans and civilians, said the acts depicted in the video — and the Marines' recording of it — demonstrate rage.

 "They have no other way of expressing their anger at these people," Brenner said, "so what they're doing is urinating on them to show, 'I'm better.
 I want the world to see you guys are crap and that's what you deserve.'"

 In Jacksonville, N.C., the home of Camp Lejeune, some people resented criticism of the Marines over the video, and some expressed fear the footage would make their job harder.

 "It demolished me to see that," said Arthur Wade, a Vietnam veteran who retired in 1989.
 "If one of those men being urinated on was your father, would you want to help the United States?"